 Traditional fee for service:

 After discussing the issues with you, we would offer a range of options, including a recommended course of action.
 The services would be billable by the hour, with the rates dependent on the provider and the service.
-We do not bill for items that we consider to be part of overhead, such as most computerized research, photocopies, or normal incidental expenses.
+We do not bill for routine e-mail or brief phone conversations; and we do not bill for items that we consider to be part of overhead, such as most computerized research or normal incidental expenses.
 Consulting and litigation fit well in this billing model.

 The firm’s rates are flexible, depending on several factors that can be discussed on a case-by-case basis.
 Once established, they will not change within a twelve-month period.